 Why get TABC Certified?

 First of all, it’s awesome training.
 The TABC certification course has a lot of awesome information that you probably do not already know.
-And this information can keep you out of jail and from getting sued.
-I’ve talked to many servers and bartenders who are new to the industry … people who have never sold alcohol before … and they’re surprised to learn they can end up in jail for making a mistake on the job.
+And this information can keep you out of jail and prevent you from getting sued.
+I’ve talked to many servers and bartenders who are new to the industry and people who have never sold alcohol before, and they’re always surprised to learn they can end up in jail for making a mistake on the job.
 It’s absolutely true, and you need to know how to make informed decisions and follow the law when selling or serving alcohol.
 TABC certification teaches you that.
 You will learn how to keep alcohol out of the hands of minors, intoxicated people, and non-members of a private club.
-You will learn how to correctly ID customers, how to not over-serve customers to the point of intoxication, and how to tell people no.
+You will learn how to correctly ID customers, how to not over-serve patrons to the point of intoxication, and how and when to tell people no.